hu-bwg/website-zeichen-und-symbole/src/en/02_programme.md

 #### Gender, fashion, and their visual performance
 4:30 pm / Barbara Schmelzer-Ziringer (Berlin): On the evolution of gendered bourgeois silhouettes in the age of courtly absolutism
-5:15 pm / Anne Söll (Ruhr-Universität Bochum): Tyrant or henpecked husband?
+5:15 pm / Änne Söll (Ruhr-Universität Bochum): Tyrant or henpecked husband?
 Fashion advice literature for men in the 1920s and its relation to New Objectivist image of masculinity
 6 pm / Anne K. Reimers (University for the Creative Arts, Rochester/University College, London): Temporality, Style and the Vocabulary of Fashion in 1920s German Arts Criticism

 ### Saturday, 20th February 2016